istio/istio.io/_docs/setup/kubernetes/multicluster-install.md

 ### Helm configuration parameters

-The `isito-remote` Helm chart requires the configuration of two specific variables defined in the following table:

 > The `pilotEndpoint`, `policyEndpoint`, `statsdEndpoint` need to be resolvable via Kubernetes.
+The simplest approach to enabling resolution for these variables is to specify the Pod IP of the various services.
+One problem with this is Pod IP's change during the lifetime of the service.

+The `isito-remote` Helm chart requires the three specific variables to be configured as defined in the following table:

 | Helm Variable | Accepted Values | Default | Purpose of Value |
 | --- | --- | --- | --- |